top of page

 4. Explain why it matters to you: Keep it short and personal.

-5. Say thanks: “Mahalo for your time and service.”
+5. Say thanks: “Mahalo for your time.”

 6. Include your contact info in case they want to follow up.